 - Translate your ideas into a crafted act through proper joke structure and editing techniques

 - Experiment with elements of improv and acting to create a unique and organic performance

 - Hone your joke-crafting skills with a focus on writing content

 Comedy Classes Include:

-- Six three-hour-long comedy class sessions at Helium Comedy Club, Tuesdays from 6:00 pm to 9:00 pm
+- Six two-hour-long comedy class sessions at Helium Comedy Club, Wednesday's from 6:00 pm to 8:00 pm on our 2nd floor.

 - A Graduation Showcase at Helium at 8 PM on the Wednesday immediately following the final class session (schedule permitting) in which participants perform for an audience of friends and family in a supportive, positive, and controlled environment